-This flip has been a fairly quick one.
+This flip has been a fairly quick one thanks to the help from the carpentry services dublin.
 From closing until listing it will only be a little over a month.
 That’s craziness and I’m fairly certain that’s not how most flips go.
 I think God is being gracious with us on this first venture.

 With all that has gone right, I’d not be fully truthful if I didn’t expose what didn’t go right, or rather the unexpected that is usually involved in any foreclosure.

 When we got our inspection report, we knew there were some plumbing issues.
-For the most part, they appeared to have been fixed.
-Because of the plumbing issues in the laundry room, there was some mold that needed to be treated.
+We seached for 24 Hour Emergency Plumbing Services near me and got the plumbing issues fixed by professional plumbers.
+Because of the plumbing issues in the laundry room, there was some mold that needed some mold remediation.

 We budgeted for new sheetrock and mold treatment behind the wall.
 Unfortunately, once the moldy sheetrock and flooring were removed we were able to see completely rotten floor joists.
 The source of the water damage was pretty obvious once the wall was removed– someone had drilled directly into one of the pipes.
-I’m not sure if it was the water line or the drainage, but either way lots of water seeped out of that screw hole over time and it completely obliterated the joists beneath it.
-This was my first “oh no. How much is that going to cost us?!” moment.
+A water damage restoration service with the help of a water restoration contractor must be carried out as quickly and efficiently as possible following any sort of water ingress.
+I’m not sure if it was the water line or the drainage, but with the advises that we found in this website we found the problem but this was my first “oh no. How much is that going to cost us?!” moment.
 Thankfully, it was only one of a few things that hit our budget unexpectedly.
-Beyond that, the only other thing to hit our budget was adding the lighting to the kitchen and living room.
+Beyond that, the only other thing to hit our budget that we could see the page detailing us was adding the lighting to the kitchen and living room.

 Thank the Lord for a great contractor!
 No seriously, I thank God for him.
 If you’re local and need a contractor, contact me and I’ll pass along his info!
 I started using Robert at our last house in our master bath renovation and since then he finished the attic space in the old house, renovated our current kitchen and master bathroom and screened porch.
 Finding a contractor who is trustworthy, good, and communicates is a rare thing, so I’m incredibly thankful to have him as my go-to guy when projects arise.